HectorRicardo/simple-music-app/README.md

 language:
   - We often refer to a controller and its associated `MediaController` instance as simply "media controller".
-  - We often refer to a player and its associated `MediaSession` instance as simply "media session".
+  - We often simply use the term "media session" to refer to either:
+      - the player and its associated `MediaSession` instance
+      - or simply the `MediaSession` instance.

 Since these are abstractions, we don't need to strictly distinguish a controller from its associated `MediaController`, or a player from its associated `MediaSession`.
-We just refer them as a whole by "media session" or "media controller".
+We just refer them as a whole by "media controller" or "media session".

 From this point onwards, we will be adopting these colloquial ways of speech.

 # The `MediaBrowser`-`MediaBrowserService` part

-The `MediaController` and `MediaSession` classes make your player controllable from various controllers... but how do these controllers find out about the existence of your player in the first place?
+The `MediaController` and `MediaSession` classes make your player controllable from various controllers... but how do these controllers find out about the existence of your player (or rather, of your media session) in the first place?

 This is where the `MediaBrowser` and the `MediaBrowserService` classes come into play.
-They make your player discoverable.
+They make your player's media session *discoverable*.

-To be fair, some `MediaController`s are able to discover your player without needing the help of these classes (although they might need other setup to be able to work... we will cover these later).
-Such `MediaController`s are:
+To be fair, some media controllers are able to discover your media session without needing these classes (although they might need other setup to be able to work... we will cover such setup later).
+Such media controllers are:
-  - Your app's UI: This is obvious, because the player's `MediaSession` lives in your own app... there's nothing to discover.
+  - Your app's UI: This is obvious, because the media session lives in your own same app, so there's nothing to discover.
-  - Your player's notification: The notification's button listeners are defined in your app, and you can call the `MediaSession` directly.
+  - Your player's notification: The notification's button listeners are defined in your app, and you can call the media session directly from them.
   - The Google Assistant
   - The external hardware media buttons

-But the media controllers living in other apps, Android Auto, and Wear OS cannot find your player on their own (strictly speaking, they cannot find your player's `MediaSession` on their own).
+But media controllers living in:
+  - other apps
+  - Android Auto
+  - Wear OS
+cannot find your media session on their own.
+These media controllers need help from the `MediaBrowser` and `MediaBrowserService` classes.

+In addition, you might want browse what media content (ex. songs) your app offers, and you might want to do such browsing from outside your app (for example, from Android Auto).
+A media controller can only control your player: it cannot know what content is available for playback.
+You need *browsing* capabilities, and these capabilities are offered through the `MediaBrowser` and `MediaBrowserService` classes.

+Finally, your app should have the capacity to keep playing while it's in the *background*.
+Once it begins to play audio, the player should run as a background task, and the user should be able to switch to another app, minimize your app, or even lock the device, and still continue to listen.
+In Android, the ability to perform background work is done through **services**, and the `MediaBrowserService` class is precisely a service used for music player apps to give them such background playback feature.

+So to summarize, the `MediaBrowser` and `MediaBrowserService` classes bring in three pieces of crucial functionality to your app:
+  - They make your player's media session *discoverable* to external media controllers.
+  - They allow *browsing* your app's content library from outside your app's UI.
+      - Clients that are able to browse the content library are called *media browsers*
+  - The `MediaBrowserService` allows your app to keep playing while its UI is in the background (not visible to the user).

+In order to implement the `MediaBrowser`-`MediaBrowserService` pattern in your app, these are the overall steps you have to take (don't worry, we'll dive into the details later):
+  1. Wrap your media controller (for example, your app's UI media controller) inside a `MediaBrowser`.
+  2. Wrap your media session (which already wraps your player) inside a `MediaBrowserService`.
+  3. Setup your `MediaBrowserService` so it allows incoming connections from your `MediaBrowser` (and from other `MediaBrowser`s you wish to allow access to).
+       - You can set connection permissions to your `MediaBrowserService` on a `MediaBrowser`-per-`MediaBrowser` basis.
+We'll see later how to do this.
+       - For the `MediaBrowser`s that you did gave access permissions, you can define how much of the app's media library they will be able to browse.
+         Again, we'll see the details of this later on.
+  4. Connect your `MediaBrowser` to your `MediaBrowserService`.
+  5. After connection succeeds, now make your media controller connect to your media session.

+If you're observant, you might be asking this question: "But on Step 4, how will the `MediaBrowser`s *themselves* discover the `MediaBrowserService`?
+It's cyclical!".

+The answer is that you just need to provide them with the `MediaBrowserService` fully qualified class name.
+You also need to do some additional setup (which we'll cover later), but the fully qualified class name is enough for discoverability purposes.

 ## Player State